-College of Law > Academics > Dual Degree Programs > JD/MA in International Studies > Degree Requirements
+College of Law > Academics > Joint Degree Programs > JD/MA in International Studies > Degree Requirements

 A joint degree program allows a student to complete two graduate degrees concurrently in less time than it takes to finish each program individually.
 As a specified number of credit hours apply toward both degrees, students also pay less in overall tuition by combining programs.